shivanshc/gcloud-instances/README.md

 listRoutes.py: It can be used to list all the route (routing table entries) for all the projects connected to a gcloud account on a per-project basis.
 It also has the option of getting extensive details of a route if required.

+listSubnetworks.py: It can be used to list all the subnetworks(subnets) for all the projects connected to a gcloud account on a per-project, per-region basis.
+It also has the option of getting extensive details of a subnet if required.

 ### Setup Instructions
 1. Clone this git repositroy.
 2. Install the python dependencies using (Could be done in a virtualenv if you wish)